6 - DNA Replication

 - AT-rich sequences.
-There are three repeats of the AT-rich sequences in OriC.
+There are three AT-rich sequences in OriC.
 These AT-rich sequences are significant as only two hydrogen bonds hold AT base pairs together in DNA.
 As a result, less energy is required to separate AT base pairs than GC base pairs.
 The DNA strand separation that is required during DNA replication initiates at these AT-rich sequences.

 - DnaA box sequences.
 There are five DnaA protein (see below) binding sites within OriC.
 These DnaA binding sites are called DnaA boxes.
 DnaA proteins bind to the DnaA box sequences to initiate template DNA strand separation at the AT-rich sequences (see below).

 - GATC methylation sequences.
 There are approximately twelve GATC methylation sequences (5'-GATC-3') within OriC.
 Methylation of the adenine bases within each GATC methylation sequence serves as an activation signal for DNA replication.